 Getting the best for your child doesn’t mean buying everything new.
 As parents especially first-timers, it may be tempting to buy brand new stuff but this isn’t practical especially on your child’s early years.
 Baby items can only be used for a short period of time so it’s more financially-wise to get second-hand items.
 Buying used or “pre-loved” items is also a great way to recycle.

 You can get a variety of kid stuff – from clothes to toys in thrift shops, garage sales, consignment sales, and many more!
-You may also want to look into online shops that specialize in second-hand items.
+You may also want to look into online shops that specialise in second-hand items.

 2. Opt for cloth diapers